mll-lab/laravel-strict-stubs/README.md

 ## Usage

-To continually keep your stubs updated with the latest and greatest from this package, add the following to your `composer.json`:
+To continually keep your stubs updated with the latest and greatest from this package, add `/stubs` to your `.gitignore` and add the following to your `composer.json`:

 ```diff
     "scripts": {